Glossary

 Examples:

-• Language Translation Bots: BERT enhances the ability of translation services to maintain context and accuracy.
+- Language Translation Bots: Maintains context and accuracy.

 AI Automation

-BERT contributes to AI automation by enabling systems to process and understand large volumes of text without human intervention.
+BERT enables AI automation for processing large text volumes without human intervention.

 Use Cases:

-• Document Processing: Automated sorting, tagging, and summarizing of documents in business workflows.
+- Document Processing: Automated sorting, tagging, and summarization.

 Research on BERT